When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift: Results

 \subsection{\lodo{}-Weighted Explanations Surface Relevant Features}

-For individual prompt explanations, we combine the global factors ($w_j$, $r_j$) with per-prompt activations ($z_j$) to compute feature importance.
-We compare standard feature attributions against \lodo{}-weighted attributions ($z_j \cdot w_j \cdot r_j$) for explaining individual classifications across 1,000 samples.
-98.1\% of samples show feature changes between raw and \lodo{}-weighted top-20 rankings.
-Demoted features have mean retention of 0.265 vs 0.990 for promoted features (Cohen's $d = 5.60$, $p < 0.001$), confirming systematic filtering of dataset-dependent features.
-Samples from datasets with known artifacts (llmail, mosscap) show the most reranking.
+Comparing standard ($z_j w_j$) vs \lodo{}-weighted ($z_j w_j r_j$) attributions on 1{,}000 samples, 98.1\% show feature changes in top-20 rankings; demoted features have mean retention 0.265 vs 0.990 for promoted (Cohen's $d{=}5.60$, $p{<}0.001$), confirming systematic filtering of dataset-dependent features.
+Samples from datasets with known artifacts (llmail, mosscap) show the most re-ranking.
+We leave human evaluation of these rankings to future work.